 Power BI mainly uses SUMMARIZECOLUMNS to run queries.
 SUMMARIZECOLUMNS does not return a row when all the columns computed by the query return BLANK.
 This behavior is intentional and desirable, as it reduces the number of rows in reports.
-Despite being useful and intuitive, sometimes users want to see also rows that produced blanks because a value of blank (or zero) is meaningful.
+Despite it being useful and intuitive, sometimes users want to also see rows that produced blanks, because a value of blank (or zero) makes sense in their context.

-Indeed, there is quite a difference between showing that a product did not produce any sale, and not showing the product at all.
-The former provides an indication of bad performance, whereas the latter hides the information as if it were not relevant.
+Indeed, showing that a product did not sell at all and not showing the product at all are two very different things.
+The former provides an indication of poor performance, whereas the latter hides the information as if it were not relevant.
 This is not to say that always showing zeroes is a suggestion.
-In some reports, zeroes have a meaning, in others they do not.
-The choice is made by the report author after a careful analysis of the requirements.
+In some reports zeroes have meaning, in others they do not.
+The choice is made by the report author after careful analysis of the requirements.

 An example helps in clarifying the concept.
-Look at the following report:
+We start with a report.

 The report is showing the sales amount in different European countries in 2008.
-Fine, but are there other countries that did not produce any sales?
+Fine, but are there other countries that did not sell?
 The answer is yes, but the report is not showing them.
-By removing the filter on the slicer and adding the year on the column of the report, the picture becomes more comprehensive:
+By removing the filter on the slicer and adding the year on the column of the report, the picture becomes more comprehensive.

 This last report shows that Ireland, Italy and several other countries did not produce any sales in 2008, even though there were sales in 2007 and 2009.
-As we anticipated, this information might be precious or not; this is not relevant for this article.
-The topic of the article is the technique to show zeroes instead of blanks in a controlled way, in case you need that.
-Before we move further, let us elaborate on what “controlled way” means.
+As we mentioned, this information may or may not have value but that is not relevant for this article.
+Here we cover the technique to control the appearance of zeroes instead of blanks.
+Before we move further, let us elaborate on what we mean by “control”.

-Imagine we build a report similar to the previous ones, this time at the product level, focusing on Silver cameras and camcorders.
-There are many products that did not produce sales in 2008; one is more interesting than the others: Contoso Telephoto Conversion Lens X400 Silver:
+Imagine we build a report similar to the reports above but this time at the product level, focusing on Silver cameras and camcorders.
+There are many products that did not sell in 2008.
+One is more interesting than the others: Contoso Telephoto Conversion Lens X400 Silver.

-What makes this specific product interesting is that the product had sales in 2007, no sales in 2008 and it started selling again in 2009.
-Its behavior is different than the other products.
-Indeed, for most of these products one can argue that they start to produce sales when they were introduced in the market.
+What makes this specific product interesting is that the product sold in 2007, not in 2008 and then it sold again in 2009.
+Its behavior is different from the other products.
+Indeed, for most of these products one can argue that they started to sell when they were introduced on the market.
 Their behavior is quite intuitive: no sales up to a given point in time, then they start selling.
 We want to highlight this specific product because it shows a gap in sales when it was already present on the market.
 For other products, we are happy to blank them until their first sale.
-By doing this, we show gaps when they are real, and we avoid showing non-relevant information, that is products that could not produce sales because they were not even available to sell.
+By doing this, we show gaps when they are real, and we avoid showing non-relevant information – that is, products that could not sell because they were not even available for sale.

 Therefore, the requirement is to be able to control when to start showing blanks.
-In our scenario, we control the presence of zeroes based on the product.
-In your specific scenario, requirements might be different; therefore, you should adapt the technique layed out here to your needs.
+In our scenario we control the presence of zeroes based on the product.
+In your specific scenario, requirements might be different; therefore, you should adapt the technique laid out here to your needs.